A thought on workplace flexibility and asynchrony by Mark Seemann

 When COVID-19 hit and most countries went into lockdown, many office workers got their first taste of remote work.
 Many struggled, for a variety of reasons.
 Some of those reasons are quite real.
 If you don't have a well-equipped home office, spending eight hours a day on a kitchen chair is hardly ideal working conditions.
 And no, the sofa isn't a good long-term solution either.

 Another problem during lockdown is that your entire family may be home, too.
 If you have kids, you'll have to attend to them.
-To be clear, if you've only experience working from home during COVID-19 lockdown, you may have suffered from many of these problems without realising the benefits of flexibility.
+To be clear, if you've only experienced working from home during COVID-19 lockdown, you may have suffered from many of these problems without realising the benefits of flexibility.

 To add spite to injury, many workplaces tried to carry on as if nothing had changed, apart from the physical location of people.
 Office hours were still in effect, and work now took place over video calls.
 If you spent eight hours on Teams or Zoom, that's not flexible working conditions.
 Rather, it's the worst of both worlds.
 The only benefit is that you avoid the commute.